jroivas/sic/sic.md

-# SIC - Slighltly Improved C
+# SIC - Slightly Improved C

 Slightly Improved C is a programming language that borrows a lot from C, but is not afraid to introduce breaking changes in order to improve it.

-# Limit undefined behaviour
+# Limit undefined behavior

-One of C's optimization strategies is "undefined behaviour" when copiler may do whatever it wants.
+One of C's optimization strategies is "undefined behavior" when compiler may do whatever it wants.

 We remove that freedom and try to specify what to do on each of the cases.

-Reason is to avoid hard to debug undefined behaviour cases.
+Reason is to avoid hard to debug undefined behavior cases.
 Our thesis is, compiler can do good enough (if not optimal) code even with these rules, and same time prevent unnecessary lost human time.